 Case planning will begin as early as possible, will be thorough, and will be conducted throughout the life of every case to ensure high quality decisions, prompt investigations and efficient use of OCR resources.
 Planning decisions will reflect sound legal standards and will be adjusted as necessary to take into account information obtained during case processing.
 See CPM Section 702.
-The scope of OCR's investigation and resolution activities will depend upon the particular complaint allegation(s) and applicable legal standards.
+The scope of OCR's investigation and resolution activities is governed by the applicable statute(s) and regulations.

 Regional Office management and investigative staff are accountable for effective planning and will participate in critical planning decisions commensurate with the nature and complexity of the case, to ensure consistent high quality casework.